Wednesday, 4 February 2026

 The Routeburn Track — Preparing for an Unforgettable Journey

 The Routeburn Track is one of New Zealand’s most popular multi-day hikes, but its beauty comes with a reputation for rapidly changing alpine weather.
 On a trail like this, good gear isn’t a luxury — it’s what keeps you safe, comfortable, and enjoying the experience rather than just surviving it.
-With four days of tramping through Fiordland’s rainforest, alpine passes, and river valleys, every item in your pack needs to earn its place.
+With two / three days of tramping through Fiordland’s rainforest, alpine passes, and river valleys, every item in your pack needs to earn its place.
+If you're still in the planning stages, check out my guide for details on bookings and logistics.

 Core Packing List for the Routeburn Track

-A reliable pack is the foundation of your trip — it needs to comfortably carry everything you require for four days and three nights on the trail.
+A reliable pack is the foundation of your trip — it needs to comfortably carry everything you require for a few days on the trail.
 Most hikers opt for a 50–65L backpack with a supportive hip belt, padded shoulder straps and a well-fitted rain cover.
 Inside, stick to the essentials: a dry-bag system for clothing and electronics, a lightweight first-aid kit, personal toiletries, a headlamp, and your DOC hut tickets.
 Organisation is key.
 Weather in the mountains can turn quickly, and you’ll want waterproof layers easy to grab rather than buried at the bottom of your pack.

 My pack of choice was the Osprey Atmos AG 50.
 It’s on the heavier side, but the trade-off is exceptional comfort, thanks to its seamless 3D suspension system—which really shines when you’re carrying a full multi-day load.